Trapanese Pesto: how to easily prepare it at home!

 To adjust and balance the flavors.

-Step-by-Step Instructions for Making Pesto alla Trapanese
+Step-by-Step Instructions to Prepare Pesto alla Trapanese

 1. Prepare the Ingredients